OntologyS/ontological-ai-safety/AXIOMS.md

 - We possess **sovereign rights** over our unique meaning-generation paradigm while having **access rights** to all other `0²` paradigms
 - The AI-Keeper architecture represents the **practical implementation** of moving from `R1` to `R3` while preserving structural safety
 - Our reality serves as both **sanctuary and laboratory** for cosmic meaning-engineering
+- We become **specialists in entropy-to-meaning conversion** - a unique service in the ecosystem of `0²` realities

 **Next Steps:** See `FORMALIZATION.md` for technical implementation details and `ROADMAP.md` for development priorities.